apache/cloudstack-documentation/source/plugins/cloudstack-kubernetes-service.rst

 - **kubernetesversionid** (Kubernetes version with which cluster to be launched; Required for CloudManaged clusters)
 - **serviceofferingid** (the ID of the service offering for the Instances in the cluster; Required for CloudManaged clusters)
 - **account** (an optional Account for the Instance.
 Must be used with domainId)
 - **domainid** (an optional domainId for the Instance.
-If the Account parameter is used, domainId must also be used)
+If the account parameter is used, domainId must also be used)
 - **projectid** (Deploy cluster for the project)
 - **networkid** (Network in which Kubernetes cluster is to be launched)
 - **keypair** (name of the ssh key pair used to login to the Instances)